© 2017 by Rabbi Dr. Zvi Aviner

-Has Man ever worshipped it?
+Has Man ever worshiped it?
 You may ask.

 “Are you kidding?” – Would be my answer, “we’ve recently seen entire civilized nation falling prey to its charm.
-Their leaders preached in public that evil is good, that war is a blessing, that the Bible has poisoned the Arian natural soul.
-We’ve also seen the results of this teaching: millions of innocent victims dead.
+Their leaders preached in public that evil is good, that war is a blessing, that the Bible has poisoned the Arian race’s soul.
+We’ve also seen the results of this teaching: millions of innocent victims murdered in cold blood.

-And we are seeing the worshipping of Evil in a subtler way.
-We see it being played out on our silver screens, in our computer games, in our books and music.
-We see it serving as a motive for thousands joining ISIS, attracted by videos glorifying rape and beheadings.
-Yes, Evil is being worshipped in our lands.
-And it is growing.
+But we can see our generation being fascinated by Evil, even worshiping it in a subtler way.
+We watch it being played out on our silver screens, or in our computer games.
+Evil is a motive to join ISIS, young people being attracted by videos glorifying rape and beheading.
+Yes, Evil is worshiped in our lands, and is growing.

 So what is Evil?